 Night blindness during pregnancy is usually caused by vitamin A deficiency and is more common in developing countries (Christian et al. 2000, Tielsch et al. 2008).
 It is shown that women who experience night blindness due to vitamin A insufficiency during pregnancy have a higher chance of giving birth to low birthweight children (Tielsch et al. 2008).
-Since low birthweight can be a sign of reduced gestation period, and it is shown that exposure to Ramadan reduces birthweight, reported night blindness may also signal the effect of exposure to Ramadan on the length of gestation (Almond and Mazumder 2011, Majid 2012).
+Since low birthweight can be a sign of reduced gestation period, and it is shown that exposure to Ramadan reduces birthweight, reported night blindness may also signal the effect of exposure to Ramadan on length of gestation (Almond and Mazumder 2011, Majid 2012).

-11When bleeding has happened during pregnancy is not specified in the DHS data.
-The DHS data also does not report the number of episodes of bleeding and the amount of blood loss, which both are relevant to the effect of bleeding on the length of gestation.
+14 Convulsions after child birth are usually considered preeclampsia or eclampsia, which are types of hypertension that is induced by pregnancy.
+Its symptoms are high blood pressure, edema and the presence of protein in urine (ACOG 1996, Dutta et al. 2006).
+15 When bleeding has happened during pregnancy is not specified in the DHS data.
+The DHS data also does not report the number of episodes of bleeding and the amount of blood loss, which both are relevant to the effect of bleeding on length of gestation.

-3 Data and Econometrics Model
+3. Data and Econometrics Model 3.1 Data

-3.1 Data

-I use children information from 98 DHS surveys, representing 37 countries, in the empirical analyses.12 I started with 117 DHS surveys from 45 low and lower-middle income countries that have at least a 10% Muslim population, but I dropped 19 surveys in which no information on children's exact birth date and mothers' religion is available.
-The remained 98 surveys provide a pool of 900,811 children from 37 countries.13 In each of the 98 surveys, there are children with and without exact birth date.
+I use children information from 98 DHS surveys, representing 37 countries, in the empirical analyses.
+16 I started with 117 DHS surveys from 45 low and lower-middle income countries that have at least a 10% Muslim population, but I dropped 19 surveys in which no information on children's exact birth date and mothers' religion is available.
+The remained 98 surveys provide a pool of 900,811 children from 37 countries.
+17 In each of the 98 surveys, there are children with and without exact birth date.
 More specifically, the exact birth date is missing for about 37% of children in the pool.
 Socioeconomic characteristics of children with and without exact birth date are different.
-Children without birth date tend to be from families with less educated parents, from rural areas, Muslims, poorer, and shorter in height at all ages (Tables 1).14
+Children without birth date tend to be from families with less educated parents, from rural areas, Muslims, poorer, and shorter in height at all ages (Table 1).
+18

 According to the requirements of different analyses presented in the paper, I select different subsamples of the large sample.
 For example, in the height analyses in which the outcome variable is height-for-age Z-score, I use a subsample that contains children's height, its exact measurement date, and exact birth dates.
 When I analyze birthweight, the key sample selection constraint is the availability of the birthweight and exact birth date.
-However, when I analyze neonatal mortality, I no longer limit the sample to children with exact
+However, when I analyze neonatal mortality, I no longer limit the sample to children with exact birth date because deceased children's day of birth is not reported in any of the surveys.